sithu-khant/ztm-extension/README.md

 **Not found your favorite browser?** Feel free to test that, and contribute to this.

 ## Version List
+* 2025.03.03
+    * Added newest ZTM courses to the list
 * 2024.11.01
     * Added newest ZTM courses to the list
 * 2024.10.28